 The injuries typically associated with automobile accidents can be devastating and have life-changing consequences.
-These include: TBIs (Traumatic Brain Injury), multiple bone fractures, spinal cord damage leading to permanent paralysis, lasting facial disfiguration, and more.
+These include TBIs (Traumatic Brain Injury), multiple bone fractures, spinal cord damage leading to permanent paralysis, lasting facial disfiguration, and more.
 In some instances, a motorcycle accident may lead to a wrongful death claim when the rider’s injuries are fatal.

-It is not surprising that motorcyclists experience higher accident, fatality, and injury rates than automobile passengers who are protected by the car’s metal frame, seat belts, and air bags.
+It is not surprising that motorcyclists experience higher accident, fatality, and injury rates than automobile passengers who are protected by the car’s metal frame, seat belts, and airbags.
 If you or a loved one sustained serious injuries or were killed while operating a motorcycle due to the negligence of a motor vehicle driver, you deserve competent legal counsel who can assist you in obtaining the damages you are owed so you can focus on your recovery.
-Contact our highly skilled Portland motorcycle accident attorneys to discuss your case.
+Contact our highly skilled Portland motorcycle accident lawyers to discuss your case.